aaron-grau/curic/sql/readings/sql_nontech.md

 ## Flavors of SQL / NoSQL

 There are many different databases available.
 Many of the popular ones today use SQL and are relational.
 A few (MongoDB, Redis) are not.
-Let's take a look at some of the factors that might go into a company's decision of which to use out of the many options.
+Database implementations vary (sometimes widely) in the following attributes:

 **Licensing & Pricing**: Open source, free, paid, subscription, etc.